-Hope Cemetery in Barre, VT is actually a work of art!
+Hope Cemetery in Barre, VT really is a work of art!

 Although it might be one of the more unusual attractions on the Vermont “must-see” list, Hope Cemetery in Barre is certainly worth a visit.
 Thanks to a trusty Sony Cybershot digital camera, we snapped a large number of photos on October 23, 2005 and here they are.
 Not only did we take some of the more “famous” memorials but also some of the more unusual and creative works.
 Stop by the Visitor’s Center in Barre and check out the granite quarries too.
 Lots of great things to see and discover!